wp-plugins/flyzoo/readme.txt

 2. Click on MENU
 3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo

-= What is the Verification Process and why do I have to run it? =

-By running the verification process we can verify that you are the owner of the domain, thus we can allow you to perform administrative tasks, like ban users and remove messages from chat rooms.

 = What if can't verify my website? =

-Please check that your chat widget is on the home page (root) of your site, that the site is reachable and NOT in maintenance mode.
+The chat widget must be placed on the home page (root) of your site, your site must be reachable and NOT in maintenance mode.
 Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you to fix verification issues.